Take time out amidst the chaos of the sale season with these pitstops no one else will think of…

 Sous le Nez, The Basement, Quebec House, 9 Quebec Street, Leeds, West Yorkshire, LS1 2HA.

 Right, the trick here is to go on the weekend, because Cuckoo is the perfect mid-shop pitstop.
 You can nip in for a drink and get a free slice of pizza with it – that’s their thing, you see.
 They cook up stone baked pizzas, both sweet and savoury, and you can get a free slice with every drink you buy before 9pm.
 On the weekend, they’re open from 12pm, so you can pop back every time you get peckish – try the roast tomato, pepperoni and spiced cheese or go veggie with peppers, tomato, spiralizer veg and halloumi.

 Cuckoo, 37 Call Lane, Leeds, West Yorkshire, LS1 7BT.

 After all that rich Christmas food, perhaps you want something a little bit lighter, like sushi.
 And if that’s the case, there’s no better place to go than Sushiwaka.
 It’s minutes from the shopping heartland, with oodles of space and a menu that’s all class.
-You can have all your favourite dishes here, alongside some of the more unusual finds – be sure to try the scallop sashimi, and if you’re feeling adventurous, the oysters.
+You can have all your favourite dishes here, alongside some of the more unusual finds – be sure to try the scallop sashimi, and if you want something more filling, the katsu ramen.